TheArkive/scintilla_ahk2/README.md

 obj.Margin.ID := 2 ; make future calls to obj.Margin.* apply to margin #2

 obj.EOLAnn.Line := 3 ; make future calls to obj.EOLAnn.* apply to line #3

+obj.Marker.num := 4 ; make future calls to obj.Marker.* apply to marker #4
+                    ; NOTE: All methods in the Marker subclass also take a markerNum parameter.
+                    ; If you don't specify a markerNum, then the specified .num is used.
 ```

 I will probably continue to treat these types of functions this way for simplicity and consistency.
 I find it to be working quite well in my tests, and I find it somewhat improves the readability of the code as well.